 PHA or lectins, in general, are found in the following legumes:

-It can cause white blood cell to divide and accumulate, which increases cell immunity.
-In fact, it selectively causes white blood cells to divide, not affecting other cells.
-This may protect against cancer.
-PHA-L is better at increasing white blood cells than PHA-E [R, R, R].
+It can cause white blood cells to divide and accumulate, which increases cell immunity.
+Because it only stimulates the division of white blood cells but not other cells, it has been suggested to protect against cancer.
+PHA-L is better at increasing white blood cells than PHA-E [25, 26, 9].

-PHA’s ability to group cells is controlled by its proteins, while its ability to break down starch is controlled by its sugar component [R].
+PHA’s ability to group cells is controlled by its proteins, while its ability to break down starch is controlled by its sugar component .

 Although these effects can have some benefits, they are more often the cause of gut problems.
 PHA can bind to and inactivate stomach and gut cells, as well as digestive enzymes.

 - Binding to stomach cells and stopping them from secreting the stomach acid needed for digestion [28, 29]

 - Causing the overgrowth of harmful bacteria that stick to the walls of the small intestine and reduce nutrient absorption

 - Disrupting enzyme balance in the small intestine, which can also decrease nutrient digestion and absorption

 - Binding directly to the small intestine and damaging cells

 PHA has a dual role in the immune system.
 On the one hand, it stimulates the immune response by: